Hey, I'm Justin Erogun. I'm a Computer Science graduate from the University of Guelph, with a minor in Philosophy.

 Followed the SDLC and practiced agile development across 4 different projects.

-Redefined website UI and UX.
+Redefined website UI and UX using C#, TypeScript, HTML, and CSS.

 I've been using C# in Unity, and now MonoGame, to develop a single-player, 2D, RPG, side-scroller game.